Rictrude: Life

 She was from a noble family in Gascony, the daughter of Ernoldo, lord of Toulouse.
 She married Adalbard, Duke of Douai, despite the opposition of some members of her family.
 In Hucbald's account, this is shown deliberately as a model marriage.
 It is unclear whether she had four or five children.
 Her four known children were: Clotsinda, successor as abbess, Adalsinda, Eusebia and Maurantius.

 The couple opened their castle to the poor and disadvantaged.
 The hermit-monk Richarius was a family friend.
 Around the year 630, Adalbald founded Marchiennes Abbey, on the advice of Amandus of Maastricht.
 In 643, Rictrude made it a double monastery.

 Adalbard was murdered in obscure circumstances around 652, near Périgueux during a subsequent expedition to Aquitaine, probably by his wife's relatives still bitter about the marriage to an enemy of her people.
 After her husband's death, Rictrude resisted royal pressure to remarry and retired to Marchiennes Abbey, with her daughters and became abbess.
 In this she was supported by Amandus, Abbot of Elnon.
 Rectrude died in 688.

 Rictrude is recognized as a Catholic saint; her feast day is 12 May.
+As a pre-1054 Great (East-West) Schism Western Saint she is thus also recognised as a Saint by the Orthodox Church and the True Orthodox Church, and is additionally celebrated on 30 June in their liturgical calendars.
 Her four children are also saints.